wendycodeworks/MERN-Assignment/README.md

     + I want to be able to cancel an existing meetup that I created.
     + I want to review the guest list to my event.
     + I want to set the privacy status of my event.
-    + I want to send invites to my event.
+    + I want to send invitations to my event.
+    + I want to see a list of all my events

 </details>